Fractional-order Spiking Neural Network

-\textbf{Energy Consumption Analysis.} Following~\cite{yao2023spike,yao2024spike}, we compare the energy consumption of fspikeDE and SpikingJelly. \cref{fig:energy-gnn} and \cref{params_SGCN} show that fspikeDE achieves higher accuracy and significantly lower energy consumption across datasets, even with comparable parameter counts, demonstrating its superior energy efficiency.
-Details will be discussed in the next section.
+\textbf{Energy Consumption Analysis.} Following~\citep{yao2023spike,yao2024spike}, we compare the energy consumption of \emph{f}-SNN and the integer-order method (SpikingJelly). \cref{fig:energy-gnn} shows that \emph{f}-SNN achieves higher accuracy and significantly lower energy consumption across datasets, demonstrating its superior energy efficiency.
+Details will be discussed in the \cref{sec.energy}.

-\textbf{Robustness Test.} We further validate the robustness advantage of fspikeDE.
-Specifically, we randomly add Gaussian noise~\cite{hall1994gaussian} of varying intensities to the spike signals input to the network to evaluate the robustness of spiking graph neural networks under different noise conditions.
+\textbf{Robustness Test.} We further validate the robustness advantage of \emph{f}-SNN.
+Specifically, we randomly add Gaussian noise~\citep{hall1994gaussian} of varying intensities to the spike signals input to the network to evaluate the robustness of spiking graph neural networks under different noise conditions.
 The experimental results are shown in \cref{fig:robust_SGCN}.
-Details will be discussed in section~\ref{robustness_analysis}.